 HOW should it be done?
 Perhaps, a standard, introduction / junior infants / first elementary classroom ~ or whatever it is called where you are ~ should be left 'as is' on the day after the last day of the school year.
-It would be useful for the school to have prepared FAQ sheets which they
+It would be useful for the school to have prepared FAQ sheets which

-email or post to the parents, guardians, and carers, along with the time and date of their Orientation Day.
+they email or post to the parents, guardians, and carers, along with the time and date of their Orientation Day.

 The FAQ sheets should be read through to and with the children before Orientation Day; the children may have questions the PGCs

 would never think of!
 PGCs would come by arrangement, in groups, get to know each others, and spend an hour walking around the classroom, examining what they care to, and talking to a teacher / teachers, asking any

 extra questions they may have, plus having a brief tour of the general facilities, all in the one hour time frame.

-seen where their children will sit, and will be more comfortable with the idea of their young children starting Montessori / kindergarten
+The PGCs will have seen where their children will sit, and will be more comfortable with the idea of their young children starting Montessori / kindergarten

 of the classroom, and how close by is the lavatory.
 They can describe the bookshelves, the Nature Table, and the Science

 different because each has a different teacher and different students.
 They could go on to talk about the various facilities they saw, and they could tell their children to ask them anytime, if they

 have a question about the school.